teamforage/forage-android-sdk/README.md

 ```

-Since ForagePANEditText is currently not receiving any style from your theme, it should look like
+Since `ForagePANEditText` is currently not receiving any style from your theme, it should look like this:
-this:

 <img src="screenshots/forage_pan_edit_text_no_style.png" width="300" height="500">

-## Customizing ForagePANEditText
+#### Customizing `ForagePANEditText`

-To provide a style to your `ForagePANEditText` you need to include these two themes attributes on
+To provide a style to your `ForagePANEditText`, you need to include these two themes attributes on your `attrs.xml` file:
-your
-`attrs.xml` file:

 ```xml
 <resources>